freedomofpress/securedrop/docs/spec_tests.md

 In the example above, to add a new test for the `app-staging` host, add a new file to the `spec_tests/spec/app-staging` directory.

+## TODO
+* spectests are currently broken up by host; instead, they should be broken up by roles matching the ansible roles, with corresponding vars files
+* add digitalocean provider support for running tests ** via vagrant-digitalocean plugin
+** via ansible_digitalocean module
+* add app tests to spectest run
+* add spectests to CI pipeline